MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-optimization.md

 Read this article to learn about enabling dynamic optimization and power optimization for VMs in the System Center 2016 - Virtual Machine Manager (VMM) compute fabric.
 The article includes a feature overview, instructions for setting up BMC for power optimization, and describes how to enable and run these features.

-- **Dynamic optimization**: Using dynamic optimization VMM performs live migration of VMs within a host cluster, usings the settings you specify, to improve load balancing among hosts and to correct placement issues for VMs.
+- **Dynamic optimization**: Using dynamic optimization VMM performs live migration of VMs within a host cluster, using the settings you specify, to improve load balancing among hosts and to correct placement issues for VMs.
-- **Power optimization**: Power optimization is a feature of dynamic optimization that saves energy by turning off hosts that aren't need to meet resource requirements within a cluster, and turns them back on when they're needed.
+- **Power optimization**: Power optimization is a feature of dynamic optimization that saves energy by turning off hosts that aren't needed to meet resource requirements within a cluster, and turns them back on when they're needed.

 VMM supports dynamic optimization and power optimization on Hyper-V host clusters, and on VMware host clusters in the VMM fabric that support live migration.